 In Java, timestamps should be represented with java.time.Instant from Java 8, and java.sql.Timestamp till Java 7.
 Learn to get current timestamp in java.

 Learn to compare dates using Date (till Java 7); LocalDate, LocalTime and LocalDateTime classes from Java 8.
 Date Comparison in Java 8 Date Classes java.time.LocalDate, java.time.LocalTime and java.time.LocalDateTime.
 Methods date1.isAfter( date2 ) – It returns true is date1 comes after date2; else false. date1.isBefore( date2 ) – It returns true is date1 comes before date2; […]

 Java supports three timezone constants for Eastern Standard Time i.e. “EST”, “America/New_York” and “EST5EDT”.
-It is very important to understand difference between them to correctly utilize these constants for converting date or time in Eastern Standard Time values.
+Learn to convert date to EST in Java.

 Learn to convert XMLGregorianCalendar to Date class or string value.
 Also learn to apply timezone changes and daylight saving effects as well.

 In this example, we will learn to format XMLGregorianCalendar class to string in multiple patterns e.g. ‘MM/dd/yyyy hh:mm a z’.
 XMLGregorianCalendar to String in Date/TimeStamp Pattern In below code sample, I am creating instance of XMLGregorianCalendar with current Date object.
 Then I am formatting it to String format in given pattern.
 Output: 01/27/2017 01:32 PM […]